demisto/content/Packs/RiskSense/Scripts/RiskSenseGetRansomewareCVEScript/README.md

-This script is a helper script of Ransomware Exposure - RiskSense playbook and performs a particular task based on module_name arguments.
+This script is a helper script of Ransomware Exposure - RiskSense playbook and retrieve information of cves and trending cves from host finding details.
 ## Script Data
 ---